-With the new phase of a sharp increase in reported Covid-19 cases, the Government is reporting more often the new areas where new Lockdown restrictions are being imposed.
-They use the measure of the number of cases per 100,000 population as the guide to whether the situation is improving.
+Government is reporting cases using the measure of the number of cases per 100,000 population as the guide to whether the situation is improving.

 I am now showing the level of Nottinghamshire cases as cases per 100,000 population since the lowest point at the end of June 2020.
 Nottinghamshire has a population of 787,610.

 THE DAILY NUMBER OF NEW CASES CONTINUES TO FALL by 40% over the last 10 days !!

 The table shows the average number of daily new cases for Nottinghamshire per 100,000 population, over the 10 day periods in the table.
 The average number of new cases (per 100,000 pop’n) daily in Nottinghamshire has now GONE DOWN over the last 10 days on average to 7.1 which is nearly as low as the level at the end of September 2020 before TWO Lockdowns.